Helm

 Configuring the CSM Authorization Proxy Server

-This is done using karavictl to connect to the storage, tenant, and role services.
+Configuration is achieved by using karavictl to connect to the proxy service.
 In this example, we will be referencing an installation using csm-authorization.com as the authorization.hostname value and the NGINX Ingress Controller accessed via the cluster’s master node.

 Run kubectl -n authorization get ingress and kubectl -n authorization get service to see the Ingress rules for these services and the exposed port for accessing these services via the LoadBalancer.
 For example: